96jonesa/whominator/README.md

 The spaCy en_core_web_sm model is 432 MB so it may take a while to download.

 The flair named entity recognizer will download the first time you use either the command-line script or the imported function in Python.

+If you are using Windows and experience an error in the (automated) installation of PyTorch (which is a dependency for flair), try the tip from https://docs.python.org/3.7/using/windows.html section 3.1.2.

 # Command-Line Script